Das Room is an unreasonably awesome pair programming environment we built. This is Das Room:

 All of this acoustic theory, from the brilliant Bose marketing about reflected sound to the averaging of the 12 cheap speakers in this setup, is bullshit.
 We bought these speakers because they’re named “BassPULSE” and they blink when you drive the speakers so hard that there’s no power left for the red LEDs.
 This is a “feature”.

-Given that we’re in San Francisco, we needed to add something artisanal.
-Thus the tube preamplification.
+Given that we’re in San Francisco, we needed to add something artisanal, like preamp tubes.

-Thus a quad tube preamp warms and colors the sound before it’s allowed to reach the A/D of a Sabine PowerQ.
-The PowerQ automatically EQs the room using a hanging reference mic you’ll see later.
-Nothing says “I care about how you hear me on Screenhero” like a dynamic feedback eliminator.
+The quad tube preamp warms and colors the sound before it’s allowed to reach the 1996 coarse A/D of a Sabine PowerQ.
+The PowerQ automatically EQs the room using a hanging reference mic.
+Nothing says “I care about how you hear me on Slack” like a dynamic feedback eliminator.

 Is there an 80s spectrum analyzer so you can visualize Orbital’s Halcyon and On and On while you write your tests in Elixir?
-Yes.
+Sure, that seems important.

-The blacklights make your middle-out diagrams on the dry erase blackboard look awesome.
+The blacklights make your diagrams on the dry erase blackboard look awesome.

 The acrylic starts to glow.